How to choose an estate agent

 - Some agents insist they are giving a realistic price, and tell you not to be fooled by falsely high valuations

-Traps to watch out for in the estate agent agreement
+Traps to watch out for in the estate agent contract

-- Does their fee cover marketing and other costs, such as for preparing the property details and For Sale boards?
-Clearly it is best to have all this included
+- Will you have to pay extra for marketing and other costs, such as preparing the property details or For Sale boards?
+Try to get a fee that includes all these expenses

-- Avoid agents who insist on “sole selling rights” – that means that even if you find a buyer yourself, then you still have to pay the agent their fee.
-If you do give away sole selling rights to an agent, it must only be for a very limited period
+- Do they insist on “sole selling rights”?
+If so, it means that even if you find a buyer yourself, you still have to pay the agent their fee.
+If you do give away sole selling rights to an agent, it must only be for a very limited period.

-- Never sign an agreement that commits you to paying the agent just for finding you a “ready, willing and able purchaser”, rather than for actually selling you the property.
-This would mean you still have to pay the agent a fee even if the sale falls through because you have had to pull out – such as if you lost your job.
-You should only use an agent who expects a fee as a result of exchange of contracts
+- Are you paying commission when they sell the property, or if they find a “ready, willing and able purchaser”?
+The latter would mean you still have to pay the agent a fee even if the sale falls through because you have had to pull out – such as if you lost your job.
+You should only use an agent who expects a fee as a result of exchange of contracts.

-- Make sure the agreement has a time limit, so you can change agent if you are not happy.
-A normal period is 12 weeks, but can be as little as 4.
-Agents might not like it, but try to get a no-penalties notice period of 2 weeks
+- Does the agreement have a time limit?
+This allows you to change agent if you are not happy.
+A normal period is 12 weeks, but can be as little as four.
+Agents might not like it, but try to get a no-penalties notice period of two weeks.

 What about online estate agents?